 Before anything else, you’ll need to sign up for an account with an online database service provider who will equip you with the software to build your app.
 The software usually includes Microsoft SQL Server, Oracle, MySQL, and MongoDB — amongst others — which are ideal for busy websites as they feature fast response times.
 You can create an online database for free, but it’s worth investing in a little bit of a fee for a better quality server.

-Client tools, which is what you’ll need to manage your online database, are also provided by the database server.
+Client tools, which are what you’ll need to manage your online database, are also provided by the database server.
 These tools allow you to create tables, indexes, and other database structures.

 Without useful data implemented, your database is basically an empty structure.
 An example of what is meant by useful data is: let’s say you have an online jewellery store, it will need inventory records that describe each piece that is up for sale, this will include its description, model number, and price — that information is the data your database needs.
 Some businesses may already have this information saved on a spreadsheet, if so, this can be easily copied by using the provided client tools.